Miskiyu/Portfolio-2-DATA2410-DRTP/README.md

 Reliable Transport Protocol (DRTP)
 ----------------------------------

 DRTP is a simple transport protocol that provides reliable data delivery on top of UDP.
 DRTP wil ensure thata is reliably delivered in order whitout missing data.
-We have implemetet two programs DRTP and simple file transfer client and server

 How to use the application
 --------------------------
 The transfer application can be run in either server mode or client mode.
-We have implement various flags for client and server.To run the applicatino you have invoke server and then the client, you can not invoke the server and client at the same time.Make sure you have the path to a file you want to send.
+We have implement various flags for client and server.
+To run the applicatino you have to invoke the server and then the client, you can not invoke the server and client at the same time.
+You must run with the flags spesificed below.

 ## Server mode ##
 The server can be invoked with